; ;

 5. Get an interested party to learn something.

-Why landing pages?
+Why do we need landing pages?

-1. A clear and engaging headline.
+1. A clear and engaging headline

 This should tell the user what the page is about in a concise but compelling way.
 It’s also a good idea to complement the text that brought the user to that particular page so there’s a seamless flow and familiarity.